sukiperumal/15_NeuroTech/README.md

-## Game Of Narcos Theme : Health Tech
+## Game Of Narcos : Neuro Tech
-# Validating Neuro-Psychological Procedures and HealthTech in the Indian Criminal Justice System using Machine Learning
+# Validating Neuro-Psychological Procedures and HealthTech in the Indian Criminal Justice System using Machine Learning under the Theme : HealthTech

 ## Introduction